AlaaMezian/NodeJs-backend-structure/README.md

  Recently I have started working on a new project and the issue that I faced was spending a lot of time building the project structure based on the best practices, especially with javascript that has a lot of approaches and bad parts, I couldn't find any place that wraps the best practices into a single project ,so I decided to make it on my own.

-in this repository, I don't aim to provide an optimal solution as each project have its own necessity but to help anyone that is starting with a node js project and can't find any inspiration on how to start building the project to take this project as the starting point.
+In this repository, I don't aim to provide an optimal solution as each project have its own necessity but to help anyone that is starting with a node js project and can't find any inspiration on how to start building the project to take this project as the starting point.

- some of the good practices followed in this repository:
+ Some of the good practices followed in this repository:
  - Async/Await support
  - WinstonJs Logger Implementation
  - Error Handling